-- Light switches, electrical outlets, thermostats and other environmental controls in accessible locations. - 500 - Reinforcements in bathroom walls so grab bars can be added when needed. - Usable kitchens and bathrooms so that an individual in a wheelchair can maneuver about the space.
+- Light switches, electrical outlets, thermostats and other environmental controls in accessible locations. - and the second - Reinforcements in bathroom walls so grab bars can be added when needed. - Usable kitchens and bathrooms so that an individual in a wheelchair can maneuver about the space.